 GigaRoam costs S$5 for 5 days and gives you 1GB of data, making it a reasonable option for your trip to Japan if you only need a bit of data.
 However, if you want to make calls and texts, you may want to check their standard roaming rates.

 Their DataTravel plan is S$6 for 3 days and gives you 1GB in the Asia Pacific region.
-If you’re in Japan for longer, 30-day plans come in 2GB and 3GB options for $16 and $20 respectively.
-They also offer prepaid data SIMs, which range from $5 for 3 days to $25 for 4 weeks and 4GB of data.
+If you’re in Japan for longer, 30-day plans come in 2GB and 3GB options for $16 and $20, respectively.

 GOMO offers Japan roaming as an add-on to their 4G and 5G eSIM plans.
 To roam in Japan, you’ll need to buy the Worldwide add-on, which includes roaming in 50 destinations.
-Prices start at S$12 for 1GB and 7 days.
+Packages range from 1GB to unlimited.

 Singtel

-Singtel has simple but effective ReadyRoam data plans for 18 Asian destinations, including Japan.
-Their 30-day plan costs S$18 for 4GB of data, and their 14-day plan is $35 for 10GB.
-If you’re also planning to travel outside of Japan, they have worldwide roaming plans, too.
+Singtel has a simple but effective ReadyRoam data plan for 18 Asian destinations, including Japan, which costs S$18 for 6GB of data and is valid for 30 days.

 MyRepublic